Sign In Register

 Is Ridge Spring a Good Place to Live?

-Based on current data, Ridge Spring receives an overall livability score of 3.8 out of 5.0, earning a grade of B+.
-Key strengths include affordable housing.
-Areas to be aware of include below-average incomes, high obesity rates.
+Based on current data, Ridge Spring receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include affordable housing, abundant sunshine.
+Areas to be aware of include elevated crime rates, a high uninsured rate, below-average incomes.
 Ridge Spring offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs